aeyobd/dwarfs/thesis/methods.md

 | $\V_{y\,i} / \kms$    | -114.83           | -56.83           | 48.62             |
 | $\V_{z\,i} / \kms$    | -57.29            | 52.09            | -114.08           |

 Table: The orbital initial conditions for models presented in this work.
-The observables represent the medians from orbital integration used to derived the orbits.
-Instead, the initial position and velocity represents the initialization of the actual N-body model.
+The observables represent the medians from orbital integration used to derive the orbits.
+Instead, the initial position and velocity represent the initialization of the actual N-body model.
 The \smallperi{} represents instead the $3\sigma$ smallest pericentre, which we use to provide an upper limit on tidal effects.
 We describe the \texttt{LMC-flyby} orbit in @sec:scl_lmc. {#tbl:orbit_ics  short="Orbit initial conditions"}

-## Ursa Minor's Orbit {#sec:orbit_corrections}
+## Ursa Minor's orbit {#sec:orbit_corrections}

 Similar to Sculptor, Ursa Minor has a well-constrained orbit in the assumed MW potential. @fig:umi_orbits shows 100 random point-mass orbits of Ursa Minor.
 As for Sculptor, we select an orbit with approximately the $3\sigma$ smallest pericentre, the Ursa Minor $\smallperi{}$ orbit (see @fig:umi_orbits and @tbl:orbit_ics).